* Translated by AI

 Photo=Total Set

-Kim So-i, who debuted as a member of the group TTMA and later expanded her career into acting and directing, opened up about her journey of accepting herself "as she is" after enduring endless self-questioning and periods of self-hatred.
+Kim So-ye, who debuted as a member of the group T.T.M.A., expanded her career to acting and then directing, and opened up about her journey of accepting herself "as she is" after enduring endless self-questioning and periods of self-hatred.

-Kim So-i said, "Creation is my indispensable tool of expression.
+Kim So-ye said, "Creation is my expressive tool that I cannot let go of.
 As an actress, there are limits to what I can express.
-It is also a profession where I am selected, and when I act out stories I did not write myself, I am merely lending my voice; sometimes it is not entirely mine."
+It is also a profession where I am chosen, and when I act out stories I did not write myself, I am merely adding my voice to them; sometimes they are not entirely mine."

-Kim So-i, who admitted to feeling a deep thirst for this, added, "I have been creating unconsciously for a long time.
-Film is a comprehensive medium that encompasses writing, acting, and music.
+Kim So-ye, who felt a strong desire for this, said, "I have been creating without even realizing it for a long time.
+Film is a comprehensive medium that includes writing, acting, and music.
 It is a gift-like outlet for me, but it is also extremely difficult."

-Mentioning her close friend and fellow director Jo Eun-ji, who has directed several feature films, Kim said, "I admire her so much.
-She told me to write a feature film, but it is an area I dare not even attempt.
-When I expressed my concerns about feeling burdened, she told me, 'Don't think of it as showing off art; think of it as telling a story.'
+She mentioned her close friend, director Jo Eun-ji, who has directed several feature films, saying, "I admire her so much.
+She told me to write a feature film, but it is an area I dare not even attempt because it feels so overwhelming.
+When I expressed my concerns about feeling burdened, she told me, 'Don't think of it as showing off art, but as telling a story.'
 That snapped me out of it."

-She continued, "I am still writing short films, and I think I will move forward when the time is right.
+She added, "I am still writing short films, and I think I will move forward when the time is right.
 If I rush, I might stumble unnecessarily.
-Especially since filmmaking is a collaborative effort involving many people, premature challenges can cause harm.
-I believe I will create when I am ready and the time is right."
+Especially since filmmaking is a collaborative effort involving many people, hasty challenges can cause harm.
+I think I will create when I am ready and the time is right."

-Recalling her debut days with the group TTMA, she said, "Thinking back now, it feels like a past life.
+Recalling her days debuting with the group T.T.M.A., she said, "Thinking back now, it feels like a past life.
 It feels like living a second life."
-She added, "While I was active as an idol, the question 'Who am I?' grew larger, and because of that question, there were times when I pushed everything away and tried to go in the opposite direction."
+She continued, "While I was active as an idol, the question 'Who am I?' grew larger, and because of that question, there were times when I pushed everything away and tried to go in the opposite direction."

-She defines herself as an "independent human being" and shared, "At one point, I was very hard on myself, but over time, I have gained some breathing room.
+She defines herself as an "independent human" and said, "At one point, I was very hard on myself, but as time passed, I gained some leeway.
 Now, I have hope that I can embrace both indie sensibilities and mainstream appeal."

-However, she revealed that the process was not smooth.
+However, she also revealed that the process was not smooth.
 She said, "There were times when I suffered from severe self-hatred.
 After my idol days, when I appeared frequently on variety shows, I hated seeing myself smiling on TV.
-I even felt disgusted by myself for smiling outwardly while my heart was dark inside."
+I even felt disgusted by myself for smiling on the outside while my insides were dark."

-She also spoke about the changes she has experienced in her 40s.
+She also shared her current changes as she enters her 40s.
 She said, "Now I think, 'What is the problem?'
 I have come to accept that this is me and that is me as well.
-Whether I am wearing high heels or sneakers, both are part of me."
+I am part of me whether I wear high heels or sneakers."

 She added, "Still, I think I have crossed all those periods in a healthy way.
 Now, I am praising those times a lot."

-Kim So-i also candidly discussed her strict attitude toward herself.
+Kim So-ye also spoke frankly about her strict attitude toward herself.
 She said, "I do not watch my acting performances closely.
-While I watch the films I directed dozens or hundreds of times during editing, I do not even watch the monitors for my acting roles; I accept them as they are when the director says 'okay.'
+I watch the films I directed dozens or hundreds of times while editing, but for my acting roles, I do not even check the monitor; I accept them as they are when the director says 'okay.'
 I only see them once during the screening."

 She added, "I think I am quite harsh on myself.
 Someday, I hope there will be a day when I can look at myself a little more generously and say, 'That was good enough.'
 However, I am also afraid that if that day comes, I might become complacent."